zilliztech/mcp-server-milvus/README.md

 ## Usage with Cursor

-[Cursor also supports MCP](https://docs.cursor.com/context/model-context-protocol) tools through its Agent feature in Composer.
+[Cursor also supports MCP](https://docs.cursor.com/context/model-context-protocol) tools.
 You can add the Milvus MCP server to Cursor in two ways:

 ### Option 1: Using Cursor Settings UI